How do I get ING's additional Savings Maximiser variable rate?

 What if I have transferred money to the wrong account?

-You can reverse transactions that haven't been processed yet by logging into your account and selecting the relevant transaction in your transaction history.
+You can reverse transactions that haven't been processed yet by logging into your online banking on the ING website, and selecting the relevant transaction in your transaction history.
 If the reversal is available, you'll see the option displayed.

 When will my card arrive?

-You should generally receive your Visa debit card 5 - 10 business days after your account is opened.
+You should generally receive your new Visa card 5 - 10 business days after your account is opened or a new or replacement card is ordered.

 What is everyday round up?